pgbytes/gcchr/README.md

-A sample application for Spring-Boot made reacive with Typesafe Akka framework.
+A sample application for Spring-Boot made reactive with Typesafe Akka framework.
 =====

 GCCHR